edicts/tokeniz/docs/source/testing.rst

 We do have a couple exceptions for testing.
 Templates and Views in Django are not necessary to test.
 Both of these areas have often changing interfaces that really hamper development.

+There are exceptions for PEP8 standards.
+Just because the output suggests a change doesn't necessarily mean you should make the change.
+Use your best judgement.
+If you don't know what to do you should err on the side of caution or ask another developer for their opinion.